pexip/os-nodejs/deps/npm/doc/misc/npm-config.md

 The location to install global items.
 If set on the command line, then it forces non-global commands to run in the specified folder.

+### preid

+* Default: ""
+* Type: String

+The "prerelease identifier" to use as a prefix for the "prerelease" part of a semver.
+Like the `rc` in `1.2.0-rc.8`.

 ### production